 If you want to sell stuff with an ecommerce store, Shopify is by far your best choice.
-There really aren’t any legitimate contenders anymore; it’s handedly the best ecommerce platform right now.
-The functionality, the ease of use, and the price are unmatched.
+There really aren’t any legitimate contenders anymore; it’s the best ecommerce platform right now.
+The functionality, ease of use, and price are unmatched.

 Even more impressive, Shopify will scale with your business no matter how large it gets — they’ve pushed into the enterprise segment in the last few years and are now considered ”best-in-class” at all tiers of ecommerce.
 From trying to sell your first product to selling one million products, Shopify is the default choice.

 Why You Should (Almost) Always Use Shopify for Ecommerce

 As much as I personally love WordPress, it just doesn’t compare to Shopify when it comes to ecommerce, even if you add an ecommerce plugin to WordPress.

 There are a bunch of unique features that any ecommerce site needs: